strategineer/personal-website/content/blog/2025-01-23/index.md

 : short for Old School Renaissance --- OSR games are a subset of tabletop RPG systems that focus on a return to older, more classic RPG rules and experiences.

 VTT
 : short for virtual tabletop --- these applications are used for simulating the experience of tabletop roleplaying around an actual table for players online.

+GM
+: short for game master --- the person responsible for facilitating the collaborative storytelling process by playing all of the non-player characters and decribing the world for the players.

+PC
+: short for player character.

+NPC
+: short for non-player character.